 Drogheda, in County Louth, is not usually considered one of the top places in Ireland to visit, but this historic fortified town has a few things to offer visitors as well as being a based for one of the most unique places to visit in Ireland.

-Within Drogheda itself there is a cathedral and interesting museum to visit as well as lots of pubs and restaurants for soaking up some good old Irish craic.
-There is a 17th century stately manor, an art gallery which was once a monastery and a tower and gateway stemming from its historical past.
+Within Drogheda itself, there is a cathedral and interesting museum to visit as well as lots of pubs and restaurants for soaking up some good old Irish craic.
+There is a 17th-century stately manor, an art gallery that was once a monastery and a tower and gateway stemming from its historical past.

-Drogheda an also be a base for visiting the Hill of Tara and Trim, two other important historical sites in Ireland.
+Drogheda can also be a base for visiting the Hill of Tara and Trim, two other important historical sites in Ireland.

-Top attraction to visit – The three Neolithic tombs of Newgrange, Knowth and Dowth at Brú na Bóinne are the top attraction to visit near Drogheda.
+Top attraction to visit – The three Neolithic tombs of Newgrange, Knowth and Dowth at Brú na Bóinne are the top attraction to visit near Drogheda and make a great day trip from Dublin.
 Entry is limited each day, so it is advisable to pre-book your tickets in advance.

 Deciding the best part of Ireland to visit can be a really hard decision to make.
 I hope this list of some of the best places to visit on the Emerald Isle has helped somewhat.
 Or has it?
 Whether you were thinking of finding stunning places to visit in the Republic or seeking out beautiful places in Northern Ireland, I hope I’ve helped and not hindered your decision making.